On behalf of The Law Office of Gustavo E. Frances, P.A.

 An attorney representing the commissioner stated that his client could be exonerated after video footage and physical evidence have been examined and witness testimony heard.
 Police claim that the commissioner was unsteady on his feet and had slurred speech when they arrived at the scene.

-Police reports and the statements of law enforcement officers are often the foundation of a criminal case, but sometimes prosecutors and criminal defense lawyers may also need physical evidence or eyewitness accounts to build a case.
+Police reports and the statements of law enforcement officers are often the foundation of a criminal case, but sometimes prosecutors and criminal law lawyers in Fort Lauderdale may also need physical evidence or eyewitness accounts to build a case.
 However, in some instances, witness accounts and police reports may contradict each other, and a defense lawyer might be able to weaken the prosecution’s case by focusing on the inconsistencies.